Tears of the Trufflepig: Development and writing

 Flores eschews the use of a computer during writing, preferring to use an Olivetti Lettera 32, and used the typewriter to compose Tears of the Trufflepig.
 Flores won a $10,000 award for his first book, Death to the Bullshit Artists of South Texas, Vol. 1.
 The prize allowed Flores to work part-time, giving him an opportunity to focus more on Tears of the Trufflepig than he otherwise would have.
 The first draft of the book was completed in 2014.

 Flores cites Roberto Bolaño's book 2666 as an inspiration, and has referred to the book as "[...] the best border novel of all time".
 Flores created a nine-song Spotify playlist to accompany the book.

 Reception

-According to literary review aggregator Book Marks, the novel received mostly "Positive" reviews.
 Kirkus Reviews described the novel as "A dryly philosophical, colorful, and disorienting thriller about grief, survival, and undead animals," while Publishers Weekly wrote, "Flores’s novel is jam-packed with excitement, but his inability to prioritize his ideas prevents them from cohering into a credible vision of dystopia."
 Leah Schnelbach writes for Tor.com, "Flores gives us a near-future that is often fun and rollicking, but he’s never afraid to show us the reality that is all-too-close to the world we’re living in right now."